lgao066/636S12023_WebApp/README.md

 ## Acknowledgments

-List of people or projects that inspired or helped you in the development of the project.
+List of people that inspired or helped in the development of the project.
 - Stuart Charters
 - Computing tutor team (Sharon Long, Craig, Nathan, and Simon)